Stephen-Kam/java-assurance-test/README.md

 Alternatively you can use [SDKMan](https://sdkman.io/) to download and manage your versions of java

-This test pack has been confirmed to work with versions 11 and 21 of Java
+This test pack has been confirmed to work with versions up to Java 21.

 ### Maven: